CarlosNZ/json-edit-react/README.md

 So, to summarise, the `theme` prop can take *either*:

-- a theme name e.g. `"candyWrapper"`
+- an imported theme, e.g `"candyWrapperTheme"`
 - a theme object:
   - can be structured as above with `fragments`, `styles`, `displayName` etc., or just the `styles` part (at the root level)
 - a theme name *and* an override object in an array, i.e. `[ "<themeName>, {...overrides } ]`